hxu296/gt-chat/README.md

 ## Special Thanks

-[Risingwave](https://github.com/risingwavelabs/chatgpt-doc-plugin) for the chatgpt-plugin repo that I used as a starting point for our backend.
+[Risingwave](https://github.com/risingwavelabs/chatgpt-doc-plugin) for the chatgpt-plugin repo that I used as a starting point for the backend.

-[odysa](https://github.com/odysa/buckyai) for the BuckyAI repo that I used as a starting point for our frontend.
+[odysa](https://github.com/odysa/buckyai) for the BuckyAI repo that I used as a starting point for the frontend.

 ## Contributing